-Cost and level of cover
+Cost and level of funeral cover

-• A superior funeral plan includes funeral director’s services with a high quality coffin, an allowance for third party costs and two limousines for the family – priced at around £3,800 to £4,500.
+- A superior funeral plan includes funeral director’s services with a high quality coffin, an allowance for third party costs and two limousines for the family – priced at around £3,800 to £4,250.

 Third party costs

-Making it more affordable
+Making funeral cover more affordable

 When buying a prepaid funeral plan for your parent, you can choose to include details like the executor of the Will, funeral music or poems to be included or maybe a preferred local funeral director.
-Alternatively you can just choose the level of cover required, whether it is a cremation or burial and leave the rest to your family and the plan provider to do for you.
+Alternatively, you can just choose the level of funeral cover required, whether it is a cremation or burial and leave the rest to your family and the plan provider to do for you.

-Take control of the paperwork
+Having control of the paperwork

-Helping both parents
+Funeral cover for both parents

-A number of funeral plan providers offer this service for free, meaning a joint funeral plan can cost the same as a single plan.
+A number of funeral plan providers offer joint funeral plans for free, so it can cost the same as a single plan.